Krysson/AdvancedPleasantInformation/README.md

 ###### LOG

-- 07/09/2024 - 10:00 - MID Lesson 27 "Updating Github"
+- 07/09/2024 - 10:00 - POST Lesson 28 "Pulling in co-workers updates"
-  - push to github pages - no css was loading - changed <link rel="stylesheet" href="/styles.css" /> to "style" in Index.html.
-It was pointing to wrong file. - repushed to github @ 10:12
+  - push to github pages - no css was loading - changed <link rel="stylesheet" href="/styles.css" /> to delete the "/" - re-pushed to github @ 10:12
 - making sure all is well after codespaces trial

 ---